shawn-frank/shawn-frank/README.md

 Here are some of my key engineering contributions to the Good Food app.

-* Tech lead for key initiatives — custom UX components, animations, rich content rendering, data & analytics, onboarding & authentication
+* Tech lead for key initiatives — rich content rendering, custom UX components, data & analytics, onboarding & authentication
 * A key initiative I led was transitioning from `RxSwift`, previously used across Nine, to `Combine`
 * I averaged 6 PR reviews per sprint for 2 years with positive feedback from engineers and my EM
 * Collaborated with a QE to boost test coverage by 55% and reduce CI build times by 50%